Box of Rain: Performance history

 "Box of Rain" debuted on September 17, 1970, at the Fillmore East in New York City during the acoustic portion of the show.
 That performance was its sole appearance for nearly two years.
 The Grateful Dead reintroduced it in the fall of 1972 and played it on and off for the rest of the year and 1973 before dropping it again.

 Between 1976 and 1985, Lesh seldom sang with the group (confining his contributions to harmony vocals on "Truckin'") due to vocal cord damage from improper singing.
 Over 750 concerts after its last performance, "Box of Rain" was revived on March 20, 1986, at the Coliseum in Hampton, Virginia.
 After that, the song was frequently played in response to chants from the audience.
-Before Jerry Garcia's death, "Box of Rain" was the last song ever performed live at a Grateful Dead concert, during the final encore at Soldier Field in Chicago on July 9, 1995.
+Before Jerry Garcia's death on August 9, 1995, "Box of Rain" was the last song ever performed live at a Grateful Dead concert, during the final encore at Soldier Field in Chicago on July 9, 1995.
 It was the first song played at the first Fare Thee Well show at Soldier Field on July 3, 2015.

 Hunter recorded the song on his 1980 album Jack O'Roses.

-Dead-inspired jam band Phish opened its October 25, 2024, concert in Albany, New York with "Box of Rain" in tribute to Lesh, who had died earlier that day.
+The Dead-inspired jam band Phish opened its October 25, 2024, concert in Albany, New York, with "Box of Rain" in tribute to Lesh, who had died earlier that day.